drohmer/CSE104/C_server/01_php/01_basic/readme.md

 __Note__
 * PHP variables are preceded of the $ symbol.
 * PHP variables are typed dynamically
-* Each PHP sentance should be terminated by a ;
+* Each PHP sentence should be terminated by a ;

 * Observe the source code of the HTML result in your browser.
 Note that the PHP source doesn't appear.
 You only see the resulting HTML code.
 At the opposite of JavaScript which is executed locally by the client, PHP is executed on the server, thus the client can only observe the result but not the code source.

 ## Array

-PHP arrays are similar to JavaScript arrays as they can contains any element, with, possibly, non consecutive index.
+PHP arrays are similar to JavaScript arrays as they can contain any element, with, possibly, non-consecutive index.

 Example: